jordanrobbedthesun/Full-Stack-Deep-Dive/README.md

 	  "system_message": "You are a CSSEC tutor.
 Answer clearly and concisely."
 	}
 	```
-- If you do not provide a `system_message`, the default is "You are a helpful assistant.".

 ### 3. Frontend
 - In `frontend/`, install dependencies: